 Fluorescein angiograms are particularly useful in the diagnosis of diabetic retinopathy.
 This test examines the blood vessels at the back of the eye to check for any abnormalities.

 Through regular and effective retina screening, diabetic retinopathy can be caught early and effectively treated.
 The national diabetic retina screening programme for diabetic retinopathy (Diabetic RetinaScreen) has been rolled out nationwide for everyone over the age of 12 who is affected by Diabetes in Ireland.
 If you have diabetes it is extremely important to register your interest in taking part in the eye screening.
-More information is available at www.diabeticretinascreen.ie or by calling 1890 45 45 55.
+More information is available on the diabetic retina screen website or by calling 1890 45 45 55.
 People with diabetes can greatly reduce the possibilities of eye complications by going to their routine examinations with an eye doctor and taking part in this national screening programme.
 Many problems can be treated with much greater success when caught early.

 Prevention of diabetic retinopathy is the most important step to take for anyone with diabetes.
 Researchers have found that individuals diagnosed with diabetes that are able to maintain appropriate blood sugar and blood pressure levels have fewer eye problems than those with poor control.
 Diet and exercise play important roles in the overall health of people with diabetes.